aclark4life/tmp/README.rst

 tmp
 ===

-Because sometimes you just want a temporary directory from Python.
+Because sometimes you just want a temp dir.

 Usage
 -----